AdriSolid/deck.gl-time-series-widget/README.md

 <img src="./app-thumb.png" alt="App thumb">

 A React-Redux Time Slider component that allows you to render temporal (or even non-temporal) data.
 The component is fully integrated with the [DECK.GL](https://deck.gl/#/) library, a WebGL-powered framework for visual exploratory data analysis of large datasets.
+The example is filtering the data array on the CPU.

 <img src="./component-gif.gif" alt="Component gif">